luerhard/academic-pandoc/main.md

 # Introduction

 Ich schreibe jetzt meine Einleitung.
+And i use the acronym [!aba] here for the first time, and here: [!aba] for the second time.

 Wir schreiben hier eine _Einleitung_ in kursiv sowie ein bisschen Text in Fett.
 Dabei updatest sich der Text quasi in Echtzeit.
 Wir können hier so viel schreiben, wie wir wollen. @cheng:Miningresearchtrends.2015